 Communities are groups of humans tied to each other through structures and ideas.
 The structures are sometimes spoken about as "laws" or "politics."
-In 1200, most people identified with small, local communities and lived under the rule of monarchies.
+In 1750, most people identified with small, local communities and lived under the rule of monarchies.
 But the liberal and national revolutions of the long nineteenth century transformed people's political identities and the system of rule under which they lived.
 New ideas about individual and political sovereignty reimagined human communities yet again, as liberal and national revolutions created the world of nation-states we still live in today.
 As the world grew more interconnected, communities came into more frequent contact with each other, often violently.
 The systems of imperialism and colonialism allowed a few people in distant communities to rule over many people in their colonies across the world.
 In the first half of the twentieth century, two world wars again changed the communities people identified with.
 Fascism and authoritarianism attempted to redefine human communities-and who belonged in them.
 After the Second World War, nation-states banded together in an attempt to prevent our communities from again descending into global war.
 In the past century, global institutions have attempted to create a single international community, and the Internet has created new digital communities.

-WHP 1200 Periodization Scheme
+WHP 1750 Periodization Scheme

-Students will use the three course frames and their related questions across nine units of human history.
-First, students will explore the regional connections that existed from 1200 to 1450.
-Then they will assess how life changed-and how it stayed the same-once the hemispheres were connected by the Columbian Exchange.
-The long nineteenth century is divided thematically, with students tackling topics such as revolutions, industrialization, and imperialism in each unit.
-As a result, there is significant overlap between units, both thematically and chronologically.
-This intentional overlapping facilitates a focus on historical processes in additional to historical events.
-All periodization schemes are created by historians to help organize and make sense of the past.
-Historians, not the past, create historical periods and units.
-We hope that by periodizing the course in this way and by dividing the long nineteenth century thematically, we will prepare students to make sense of the horrific violence and remarkable progress of the twentieth and twenty-first centuries.
+We divide this course into two sections.
+In the first five units, we cover the global transformations of the long nineteenth century (1750-1914), while the last four units take us through the dramatic events of the twentieth century and into the current century.
+Students will explore the nineteenth century thematically, tackling topics including revolutions, industrialization, and imperialism in each unit.
+This means there will be significant overlap between units, both thematically and chronologically.
+WHP's overlaps facilitate a focus on historical processes in additional to historical events.
+All periodization schemes are constructions made by historians to help organize and make sense of the past.
+Historians, not the past, create historical periods or eras.
+We hope that by periodizing the course in this way and dividing the long nineteenth century thematically, we will prepare students to make sense of the horrific violence and remarkable progress of the twentieth and twenty-first centuries.

-- Unit 1: Narrative and Frames - Unit 2: The Global Tapestry (1200 to 1450 CE) - Unit 3: Transoceanic Connections (1450 to 1750 CE) - Unit 4: Revolutions (1750 to 1914 CE) - Unit 5: Industrialization (1750 to 1914 CE) - Unit 6: Empire and Other Consequences of Industrialization (1850 to 1950 CE) - Unit 7: Global Conflict (1914 to 1945 CE) - Unit 8: Cold War and Decolonization (1945 to 1990 CE) - Unit 9: Globalization (1900 to present)
+- Unit 1: The World in 1750

+- Unit 2: Liberal and National Revolutions (1750-1914 CE)

+- Unit 3: Industrialization (1750-1914 CE)

+- Unit 4: Labor and Society (1750-1914 CE)

+- Unit 5: Imperialism, Colonialism, and Responses (1750-1914 CE)

+- Unit 6: World War I (1914 CE-present)

+- Unit 7: Interwar and World War II (1914 CE-present)

+- Unit 8: End of Empire and Cold War (1914 CE-present)

+- Unit 9: Globalization (1914 CE-present)

-1200 periodization scheme
+1750 periodization scheme